How Long Is GTA 6? The 75-Hour Story Length Leak Explained

 - The dual main character system could naturally extend campaign length

-- Campaign length estimates vary widely depending on completion style
+- Campaign length estimates vary widely depending on completion style and how much side content counts

-- Rockstar is targeting their most ambitious project yet
+- Rockstar is targeting their most ambitious project yet - every subsystem sounds like a step up from RDR2

-- Final length could change during development
+- The final length could shift during the remaining development window

 Our take?
-Even if the final campaign is “only” 50-60 hours, that’s still a massive step up from GTA V. And honestly, if anyone can pull off a 75-hour campaign without it feeling padded, it’s Rockstar.
+Even if the final campaign is “only” 50–60 hours, that’s still a massive step up from GTA V. And honestly, if anyone can pull off a 75-hour campaign without it feeling padded, it’s Rockstar.
+The real question isn’t the length - it’s whether our social lives can survive it.

 Whether it’s 45 hours or 75 hours, GTA 6 is shaping up to be the biggest gaming experience we’ve ever seen.
-The real question isn’t the length - it’s whether our social lives can survive it.
+For more on how Rockstar is building a world that can actually hold that much content, check out our RAGE 9 engine breakdown and our confirmed gameplay mechanics guide.